-In a botanical sense, flowers house the reproductive parts of a plant.
-After successful fertilization (the age-old story where pollen meets egg), a fruit develops to bear the seeds for the next generation.
+From a botanical perspective, flowers house the reproductive parts of a plant.
+After successful fertilization, a fruit develops to bear the seeds for the next generation.
 But getting the right pollen and egg to meet up, at the right time, in the right way, requires a bit of natural romancing.
 There are a lot of elements that need to fall in place before love blossoms and that bright flower turns into an apple, or a strawberry, or a raspberry!
 Have you ever wondered at how the miracle of how these fruits are born?
 It’s truly a story about the birds and, mostly, the bees.

 In order to set fruit, the female parts of a flower need to be pollinated (that is, receive pollen) from the male parts of a flower.
 While some flowers are able to self-pollinate without the need for a different pollen source, most apples need cross-pollination to set fruits suitable for market.
 And that’s where bees come in!
 Pollinating animals like bees collect floral nectar and pollen for food and, in the process, end up transferring pollen from flower to flower as they forage.
 Not only do apple flowers need pollen from another apple flower, they generally need pollen from a flower of another apple variety.
 That’s why growers include trees called “pollinizers” in their orchards (a flowering crabapple is an example) so that there is a compatible source of pollen flowering at the same time as their main apple crop.
 In some cases, a branch of another variety can be grafted on to the tree of interest to maximize use of space!
 As you might expect, apple pollen tends to be pretty heavy, so large bee species like honey bees and bumblebees, as well as wild species like mason bees and orchard bees, are often the primary pollinators of apple blossoms.